Skip to main content

 Wienerbrød (Danish Pastry)

-These flaky, buttery pastries come in various shapes and fillings, often enjoyed for breakfast or as a treat.
-They are a staple in Danish bakeries.
+Flaky, buttery pastries that come in all sorts of shapes and fillings, eaten for breakfast or as an afternoon treat.
+You'll find them in every Danish bakery.

 Allergens: